GerHobbelt/owemdjee/README.md

 - **ssdeep** [📁](./ssdeep) [🌐](https://github.com/GerHobbelt/ssdeep) -- fuzzy hashing library, can be used to assist with identifying almost identical files using context triggered piecewise hashing.
 - **ssimulacra2** [📁](./ssimulacra2) [🌐](https://github.com/GerHobbelt/ssimulacra2) -- Structural SIMilarity Unveiling Local And Compression Related Artifacts metric developed by Jon Sneyers.
 SSIMULACRA 2 is based on the concept of the multi-scale structural similarity index measure (MS-SSIM), computed in a perceptually relevant color space, adding two other (asymmetric) error maps, and aggregating using two different norms.
 - **VQMT** [📁](./VQMT) [🌐](https://github.com/GerHobbelt/VQMT) -- VQMT (Video Quality Measurement Tool) provides fast implementations of the following objective metrics:

+  - **MS-SSIM**: Multi-Scale Structural Similarity,
+  - **PSNR**: Peak Signal-to-Noise Ratio,
+  - **PSNR-HVS**: Peak Signal-to-Noise Ratio taking into account Contrast Sensitivity Function (CSF),
+  - **PSNR-HVS-M**: Peak Signal-to-Noise Ratio taking into account Contrast Sensitivity Function (CSF) and between-coefficient contrast masking of DCT basis functions.
+  - **SSIM**: Structural Similarity,
+  - **VIFp**: Visual Information Fidelity, pixel domain version

+  The above metrics are implemented in C++ with the help of OpenCV and are based on the original Matlab implementations provided by their developers.

 - **xor-and-binary-fuse-filter** [📁](./xor-and-binary-fuse-filter) [🌐](https://github.com/GerHobbelt/xor_singleheader) -- XOR and Binary Fuse Filter library: Bloom filters are used to quickly check whether an element is part of a set.
 Xor filters and binary fuse filters are faster and more concise alternative to Bloom filters.
 They are also smaller than cuckoo filters.
 They are used in [production systems](https://github.com/datafuselabs/databend).